SOMA Neurodiversity Community Network

 Neurotypical

-Relating to or showing cognitive processes that align with sociocultural norms and expectations.
+Relating to or showing patterns of thinking, learning, communication, and sensory processing that generally align with prevailing sociocultural norms and expectations.
 Neurotypical individuals tend to have sensory experiences, cognitive processes, and patterns of behavioral and communication that are considered standard or the default.

 Ableism